JORDANKLANFER/jbrowse2_project/README.md

 ![JBrowse](screenshots/structure.png)

-8. You can rotate and inspect the 3D structure and click on regions to explore the specific molecular bonds and interactions.
+8. You can rotate and inspect the 3D structure and click on regions to explore specific molecular bonds and interactions.
 Hovering the mouse over the structure, you can inspect different domains of the protein.

 # Tables 1-4: Tables of PDB IDs of Proteins of Interest
 ### Table 1: Table of PDB IDs for Protein Domains of the Gag protein